applewoodhoa/applewoodhoa.github.io/_posts/2021-06-22-Special-Meeting.md

     - Jason Comfort proposed selecting homeowner submitted chaise loungers, seconded by Doug Goldstein
         - Vote: All in favor via text message
     - Doug Goldstein executed purchase to be reimbursed by the Applewood HOA for $2688.65 from Wayfair
+    - Blanco BMD Remodeling requested $300 in additional materials to complete the fence repair project.
+        - Vote: All in favor via text message
+    - Blanco BMD Remodeling requested $2000 payment for fence construction completion, leaving $900 when the fence is dried enough to paint.
+        - Vote: All in favor via text message